briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 ## Current Migration Position

-- Latest verified production migration: `36D.12`
+- Latest verified production migration: `37.20`
 - Completed inspection queries: `37.18` and `37.19`
-- Next available schema-changing migration: `36D.13`
+- Next planned migration: `38 – Create Payroll Notification Enqueue Function`
 - Query 37 is superseded and must not be reused.
 - Existing migration and inspection query numbers must not be reused or renumbered.